JnyJny/SimpleCPU/README.md

 Fetching the instruction is a read operation on memory, using the address stored in the PC register to determine where the read happens.
-The results of the read are stored in the IR register, which is generally a read-only register as far as programs are concerned.
+The results of the read are stored into the IR register, which is not visible to any of the defined instructions.

 #### Decode

-Once the instruction is available in the IR, the computer then decodes the opcode to determine what the instruction is and if it needs any other data to execute (loading an operand, switching to SYSTEM mode, etc).
+Once the instruction is available in the IR, the computer then decodes the opcode to determine which instruction it is and if it requires any other data to execute (loading an operand, switching to SYSTEM mode, etc).

 #### Execute